JukeKing087/Web-RPG-Clicker/notes.md

 ## Day Six

 1. I'm at the other house now, I got a TON working. in the last 7 hours, dinner to 1, i got the gui to work, along with clicking AND a logging system.
 I updated the layout for everything too.
 Updated database to have clicks and col currency. **I LEARNED THE DATABASE DOESN'T UPDATE, SO WHEN YOU MAKE SOMETHING NEW, YOU HAVE TO DELETE THE SAVE OR DO IT MANUALLY!** so that might be a problem in the future, but we can get around that right?
 Wrist Update: Doesn't hurt at all anymore, just dont move it up.

+## Day Seven

+1. Its 1:18 im working on village part of game and the shopping district then ill go back to the monster part.
+Good looking Shop screen and home menu, just needs to be tweaked

+## Day Eight

+1. I need to work on sleep next few weeks, its 3:45 and i just got the validation for schema to work, i turned the shop screen into a one page shop and checkout with sidebar along with one for Cols display.
+I also made a Redirection Log/Tracker.
+We ARE ALSO using a new package called joi to do the schema validation. user._id is now available. and i completely broke server.js and any other routing system, so im going to have to fix that, mainly game.js and game.ejs.

+## Day 14?

+1. Had to let wrist heal up before coding more.
+Its almost there i think.
+Okay Project Log: i was trying to make a user Schema Validation but i completly messes up login and, well, everything, so i completely removed it i think, and im leaving the improved code.

 # Notes